In these Conditions (where not inconsistent with the context):

 (c) we will not provide you with a refund for your Ticket, and may offset any unused sectors on your Booking or coupons of your Ticket (as applicable) to offset any repatriation costs or fines incurred by us as a result of your refusal of entry or deportation; and

 (d) you must reimburse us for any fines, penalties, Losses, expenses or damage which we incur as a result of you being denied entry or deported.

-19.1 General.
-To the extent permitted by any applicable Laws or Conventions and subject to clauses 18.2 and 18.3, we are not liable for or in connection with any:
+(b) To the extent we are permitted to limit our liability to you under applicable Laws and Conventions and subject to clauses 19.2, 19.3 and 19.4, we are not liable for or in connection with any: